There are several treatments available to deal with severe headaches and migraines, but few natural remedies are as effective as essential oils.

 Essential oils can be used via an aromatherapy oil diffuser, in capsule form, or by topical application (often to the back of the neck for headaches).
 And they’ve been found to have many health benefits, helping with everything from stress relief to digestion while acting as a strong anti-inflammatory agent.
 One of the best uses for essential oils, though, is for the relief of headache pain.

-Best Essential Oils for Headaches
+Best Essential Oils for Headaches and Migraines

 You wouldn’t just start taking prescription medications for an illness without checking with a doctor or other health professional.
 In the same way, an aromatherapist is the best person to consult before trying essential oils for the relief of headache pain.
 After understanding your symptoms and the apparent cause of your headaches, she can choose the right oil (or one of the many essential oil blends available) to help relieve your pain.